Generic Name: iothalamate meglumine

 Passive or active manipulation is used to disperse the medium throughout the joint space.

 The lower volumes of contrast medium are usually employed for double contrast examinations.
-Following the injection of the contrast medium 50-100 cc of either filtered room air or carbon dioxide is introduced for examination of the knee and lesser volumes for other joints.
+Following the injection of the contrast medium 50 to 100 cc of either filtered room air or carbon dioxide is introduced for examination of the knee and lesser volumes for other joints.
 The concomitant use of epinephrine 1:1000 will reduce the rate of contrast medium absorption as well as the production of synovial fluids and consequent dilution of the medium.

 In addition to the general precautions previously described, in the presence of acute pancreatitis, direct cholangiography, if necessary, should be employed with caution, injecting no more than 5 to 10 mL without undue pressure.
 Percutaneous transhepatic cholangiography should only be attempted when compatible blood for potential transfusions is in readiness and emergency surgical facilities are available.
-The patient should be carefully monitored for at least 24 hours to insure prompt detection of bile leakage and hemorrhage.
+The patient should be carefully monitored for at least 24 hours to ensure prompt detection of bile leakage and hemorrhage.
 Appropriate premedication of the patient is recommended and drugs which are cholespastic, such as morphine, should be avoided.
 Respiratory movements should be controlled during introduction of the needle.

 Adverse reactions may often be attributed to injection pressure or excessive volume of the medium resulting in overdistention of the ducts and producing local pain.